lukateg/strength-age/README.md

 -- check deleteLessonsByClassIdBatch TODO comment and lessonQueries used in API routes -- every query, mutation and action should have sufix QURY | MUTATUION | ACTION -- on each page check if data === null and then return NotFound since BE returns null instead of throwing an errors, errors are for permissions so we do not get strange errrors on backend all the time
+-- test fast clicks on submit buttons that do not have disabled props

 BUGS
 -- redirect after test creation still doesn't work properly(test with multiple lessons)